 Practicing the same thing repeatedly gets boring and less effective.
 Mix it up:

-- Common words — builds everyday typing fluency
+- Classic mode — builds overall typing fluency with common words

-- Sudden Death — forces accuracy under pressure
+- Sudden Death — one mistake ends the race, forces accuracy under pressure

 With daily 10–15 minute practice sessions: